PriyanshCloudKeeper/testing/docs/lens/intro.md

 ---

-CloudKeeper Lens gives you the power to **monitor, manage, and maximize** your AWS costs, enabling informed decisions and long-term savings — all in one unified platform.
+CloudKeeper Lens gives you the power to **monitor, manage, and maximize** your AWS costs, enabling informed decisions and long-term savings, all in one unified platform.